andrewcargill/false/README.md

 Padding and margins are extremly useful.
 When I started the project I was still a little unsure about how and when to use them.
 But as I got into the project I found my code was getting cleaner and my solutions were getting simplier.

 I grew to rely on and use Google Inspect more and more through the course of the project.
 The ability to identify elements, edit live and identify the specific code line number supported in a productive work flow.

+Something about how fixes are documented in commit messages.!!

 ### Validator Testing
 - HTML